-As our CpG 1018 adjuvant customers have purchased a significant quantity of CpG 1018 adjuvant as part of their initial COVID-19 vaccine development stockpile, we currently expect minimal to no CpG 1018 adjuvant revenue for 2023 associated with these arrangements as compared to 2022.
-Long-term demand for CpG 1018 vaccine adjuvant supporting COVID-19 vaccines will be highly dependent on each customer's ability to commercialize in respective territories and geographies where their respective COVID-19 vaccine is approved for use.
+As our CpG 1018 adjuvant customers have purchased a significant quantity of CpG 1018 adjuvant as part of their initial COVID-19 vaccine development inventory, we currently expect minimal to no CpG 1018 adjuvant revenue in 2024.
+Long-term demand for CpG 1018 adjuvant supporting COVID-19 vaccines will be highly dependent on each customer's ability to commercialize in respective territories and geographies where their respective COVID-19 vaccine is approved for use.

 Other revenue primarily includes revenue from our agreement with the DoD.
-For the year ended December 31, 2022 and 2021, we recognized \$8.8 million and \$0.5 million of revenue from our agreement with the DoD, respectively.
-The increase was primarily driven by the commencement of the Phase 2 clinical trial which commenced in August 2022.
+During the year ended December 31, 2023, we recognized \$17.6 million of revenue from our agreement with the DoD.
+The increase in other revenue was primarily driven by the advancement into a nonhuman primate challenge study initiated in August 2023 combined with the recognition of \$1.3 million license fee revenue on the achievement of a milestone in connection with a collaboration and license agreement with SIIPL.